 Do you feel called to discern in seminary?

 For men considering a vocation in the Catholic diocesan priesthood, they are strongly encouraged to contact their own parish priest and diocese’s Vocation Office.
 Candidates for the diocesan priesthood will go through a process within their own diocese before being accepted at the Seminary.
-The formation at Saint Joseph Seminary varies on the candidate’s educational background.
+The process of formation at St. Joseph Seminary varies with the candidate’s educational background.
 Some will start off with a Bachelors of Arts in Philosophy.
 For people with a degree or some University experience, they will still need to take the required philosophy courses to move on into Theology.
 After philosophy, there is the Propaedeutic year that acts as a spiritual reflection and introduction to Theology.
 Lastly, Theology will be taken at Newman Theological College, and an internship placement in a parish in their own diocese, where the final years of formation to the priesthood take place.

 Formation Overview explains this in more detail

 St. Joseph Seminary is open to men who have, at a minimum, successfully completed high school and who are sponsored for the Roman Catholic priesthood by their Diocese.
-A letter of sponsorship is required from their bishop.
+A letter of sponsorship is required from their Bishop.

 To apply, candidates must submit an application form.
-This form and a list of required documents are available through the candidates' Vocation Director.
+This form and a list of required documents are available through the candidates’ Vocation Director.
 For contact details check the applicable diocesan Vocation Office web site.
-With the approval of the bishop, the candidate’s application would be forwarded to St. Joseph Seminary by his Vocation Director.
+With the approval of their bishop, the candidate’s application would be forwarded to St. Joseph Seminary by his Vocation Director.
 For more information about the seminary please Contact Us.
 You may also visit the seminary by making arrangements with the Rector in advance.

 Where do I start?

 If you feel that you have a call to diocesan priesthood or think it might not be a bad idea, the first step is to contact your Vocation Director or your parish priest.
 He will talk to you about where you are in your discernment journey, then go from there.
-You might be ready right away or you might need some time to pray over this journey.
-Please go to the website of your diocese to find the contact information for your Vocation Director or simply talk to your parish priest.
+You might be ready right away, or you might need some time to pray over this journey.
+Please go to the website of your diocese to find the contact information for your Vocation Director, or simply talk to your parish priest.